sloweax/ipseq/README.md

     -h, --help              shows usage and exits
     -e, --exclude           exclude cidr from output (this options can be used multiple times)
-    -r, --exclude-reserved  exclude reserved cidrs
+    -u, --unique            add cidr to exclude list after printing it -r, --exclude-reserved  exclude reserved cidrs
 ```